Estate Planning Canada17 Retirement Life Challenges To Consider

 17 Retirement Life Challenges To Consider

-Too many people put emphasis on retirement life and how it’s going to be spectacular.
+Too many people emphasize retirement life and how it will be spectacular.

-You’re either thrilled about your retirement life whether it’s today or years into the future.
+You’re either thrilled about your retirement life today or years into the future.

-Is retirement life really going to be the time of your life?
+Is retirement life going to be the time of your life?

-This is the unknown question that we all need to somewhat prepare for in advance.
+We all need to somewhat prepare for this unknown question in advance.

 There are so many ways retirement life can go wrong.

-Oddly enough retirement is based around money and how much you can save to live your dream life.
+Oddly enough, retirement is based on money and how much you can save to live your dream life.

-Your financial advisor tells you that by the time you retire you will have a million dollars.
+Your financial advisor tells you that you will have a million dollars by the time you retire.

 Having an income stream for life from investments paired with government pensions sounds fabulous on paper.